qixuchen/AutoTest/README.md

     cd ./AutoTest
     pip install -r requirements.txt

+You also need to run the following script to set up SentenceBERT and Sherlock.

+    python3 sbert_sherlock_setup.py

 ### Configuration setup

 Before running the code, you need to specify the directories where you want store the results, datasets and SDCs in `config.py`.